vicky1997/vicky1997.github.io/research.md

 One of the topics where " What about magnetic fields? " is a question that cannot be asked in any seminar.
 Magnetohydrodynamic turbulence has a wealth of topics at almost all scales in astrophysics.
 I worked in looking at Magnetic Reconnection and Richardson Diffusion for a simulation and looking at diagnostics for reconnection events.

+Study of Binary Star Cluser IC848 :
+My first project in astronomy, and I worked on a photometric study of the Heart and Soul Nebula!
+Using data from surveys like NEWFIRM, 2MASS etc we resolved the star cluster based on the binary star system in the region.